Croydon University Hospital: History

 The hospital's roots are as the infirmary of the Croydon Workhouse opened in Mayday Road by the Rt.
 Rev. Edward Benson, Archbishop of Canterbury, in May 1885.
 It replaced the previous infirmary in Duppas Hill.
 The Croydon Union Infirmary was renamed Mayday Hospital (though usually referred to as Mayday Road Hospital) in June 1923.
 Under the terms of the Local Government Act 1929, it was taken over by Croydon Corporation in April 1932; and then by the National Health Service in July 1948.
 The name was changed to Croydon Hospital in 2002 and was changed again to Croydon University Hospital in 2010.
-The hospital had sometimes been referred to as "Maydie" Hospital, which some felt had been a contributing factor to the rebranding.

 A new out-patients department was opened by the Rt.
 Rev. Michael Ramsey, Archbishop of Canterbury, in 1966 and a new surgical wing was opened by Bernard Weatherill, Speaker of the House of Commons in May 1985.
 More recently, a large building project was the Jubilee Wing opened by John Reid, the Secretary of State for Health, in December 2004.

 Facilities

 Facilities at the hospital include 670 beds, eight operating theatres, a day surgery suite with three theatres, two obstetric theatres and recovery room, and overnight facilities for parents.
 Croydon Health Services NHS Trust is developing an application for Foundation Trust status.
-The trust was rated "worse than expected" over care for women giving birth.
+In a survey conducted in 2017 the trust was rated "worse than expected" over care for women giving birth.

 The Acute Medical Unit was opened in 2012; it contains 42 beds and provides rapid assessment and treatment for patients admitted from GPs or A&E. Patients may be discharged from AMU after a short stay (normally under 48 hours) or admitted to a specialty ward.
 The unit is also home to an Acute Care of the Elderly unit, and a Rapid Assessment Medical Unit with 13 beds, where patients can be quickly assessed by acute medicine doctors and either admitted to the AMU or to a specialist ward.

 In 2018, the trust opened its new Emergency Department.
 The new department is 30% larger than the previous department, and cost over £21 million to build.
 Facilities in the department include: